refractproject/refract-spec/namespaces/mson-namespace.md

 }
 ```

-In MSON refract, the following is equivalent:
+Because if the implicit inheritance in MSON namespace the example above can be
+written as follows:

 ```json
 {